Xilinx/Vitis-Tutorials/Vitis_HLS/Feature_Tutorials/01-using_code_analyzer/README.md

 With this graph view you get a lot of information immediately:

-- Nodes represent dataflow processes with their names being function names or loops labels (unnamed loops are named “Process #N”).
+- Nodes represent dataflow processes with their names being function names or loops labels (unnamed loops are named "Process #N").
 Estimated Transaction Intervals are also presented next to the node name.
 When you expand the node using the arrow-head button, you can see a snippet of the function call site or loop code.
 - Edges are the communication channel extracted from the variables of the design.
 You can see their names, the volume of data and the average throughout, expressed by default in bits per second, both estimated from the C-TB run.

 Transaction Interval is the minimal delay between two executions of a process.